omgnetwork/optimism/omgx_updates/Engineering_update_4.md

 ## 2. Production / webscale

 * Under the hood, much effort has been devoted to web-scale production deployment of rollups - you can follow along here: https://github.com/omgnetwork/optimism/pull/46.
 The production rinkeby testnet currently runs on AWS EC2, which is stable but less scalable.
 A major next step will be to flip the switch, and transition to the AWS ECS Cloudformation system and all its associated CI/CD infrastructure and real time health monitoring.
-If response times start to degrade, e.g. when users are transferring funds across the chains, then we need to know about that within
+If response times start to degrade, e.g. when users are transferring funds across the chains, then we need to know about that within a few seconds, ideally.

-* On a more basid level, our major goal is to have a system that (1) gracefully responds to restart of one or more subservices, without getting confused, and (2) that can recover to last-known-good state automatically after
+* On a more basic level, our major goal is to have a system that (1) gracefully responds to restart of one or more subservices, without getting confused, and (2) that can recover to last-known-good state automatically after unexpected failure of one of more subservices.

 ## 3. User experience / front end